awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

                $ cd YOUR_APP_PROJECT_FOLDER
                $ amplify notifications console

          #.
-Provide a campaign name, choose :guilabel:`Next`, then choose :guilabel:`Filter by standard attributes` and choose iOS as the platform.
+Provide a campaign name, choose :guilabel:`Next`, choose :guilabel:`Filter by standard attributes`, and then choose iOS as the platform.

          #.
 You should see 1 device as a targeted endpoint, which is the app we are running on the iPhone device.
 Choose the option and then choose :guilabel:`Next Step`.